This article has all the basic growing and planting information that is going to help you with How to Grow a Cashew Tree!

-Prune cashew trees regularly to remove weak, dead, and entangled branches and branches that are infested with diseases or pests.
+Prune cashew trees regularly to remove weak, dead, and entangled branches and those that are infested with diseases or pests.
 Also, cut overcrowded branches to promote vigorous growth.

-Do mulching around your cashew tree with organic matters to prevent weeds and to conserve moisture.
+Do mulching around your cashew tree with organic matter to prevent weeds and conserve moisture.

 Pests and Diseases

 The cashew tree is generally pest-free if it is in good health.
-Major pests that attack it are tea mosquito, stem and root borer, leaf Miner, and blossom Webber.
+Major pests that pose a serious threat include tea mosquito, stem and root borer, leaf Miner, and blossom Webber.

 Harvesting and Cashew Nut Processing